awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

 1. After the HSM client certificate is created and registered, choose one of the following buttons\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/hsm-client-cert-create-03.png)

    1. **Launch a Cluster with HSM**\.
 This option starts the process of launching a new cluster\.
 During the process, you can select an HSM to store encryption keys\.
-For more information about the launch cluster process, see [Managing Clusters Using the Console](managing-clusters-console.md)\.
+For more information about the launch cluster process, see [Managing clusters using the console](managing-clusters-console.md)\.

      **Create an HSM Connection**\.
 This option starts the **Create HSM Connection** process\.